MultiSafepay/docs/content/business/accounting/reports/second-chance-report.md

 - Paymentmethod: the payment method
 - Completed: the number of completed transactions
 - Declined: the number of declined transactions
-- Retry completed: the number of transactions that were completed after retry
+- Retry completed: the number of transactions that were completed after retrying
 - Retry completed diff paymentmethod: the number of transactions that were completed after retrying with a different payment method
 - Perc completed: the percentage of all transactions that were successfully completed